biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 4th Place

-Church:	Central A/G, Springfield, MO
+* **Church**: Central A/G, Springfield, MO
-Coach:	Richard Fair
+* **Coach**: Richard Fair
+* **Team:**
-Team:	Matthew Klika
+   * Matthew Klika
-Brianna Riley
+   * Brianna Riley
 * **Preliminaries**:
-Round 1: Lost to Meridian A/G, Meridian, ID 130 to 135
+  * Round 1: Lost to Meridian A/G, Meridian, ID 130 to 135
-Round 2: Won against Dayspring A/G, Bowling Green, OH 100 to 85
+  * Round 2: Won against Dayspring A/G, Bowling Green, OH 100 to 85
-Round 3: Lost to Harvest Time A/G, Brunswick, OH 25 to 185
+  * Round 3: Lost to Harvest Time A/G, Brunswick, OH 25 to 185
-Round 4: Won against CrossPoint A/G, Portage, WI 180 to -5
+  * Round 4: Won against CrossPoint A/G, Portage, WI 180 to -5
-Round 5: Lost to Orange County Worship Center, Santa Ana, CA 145 to 150 Round 6: Lost to Owasso First A/G, Owasso, OK 10 to 285 Round 7: Lost to Calvary A/G, Dunwoody, GA 115 to 195 Round 8: Lost to Norhtridge A/G, Grand Island, NE 45 to 275
+  * Round 5: Lost to Orange County Worship Center, Santa Ana, CA 145 to 150
+  * Round 6: Lost to Owasso First A/G, Owasso, OK 10 to 285
+  * Round 7: Lost to Calvary A/G, Dunwoody, GA 115 to 195
+  * Round 8: Lost to Norhtridge A/G, Grand Island, NE 45 to 275
-Round 9: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 185 to 65 Playoff Round 1: Lost to Meridian A/G, Meridian, ID
+  * Round 9: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 185 to 65
+  * Playoff Round 1: Lost to Meridian A/G, Meridian, ID
 * **Round Robin**:
-Round 1: Lost to James River A/G, "In Chains", Ozark, MO 25 to 240 Round 2: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 75 to 125 Round 3: Won against Calvary A/G, South Bend, IN 125 to 110 Round 4: Lost to Meridian A/G, Meridian, ID 40 to 135 Round 5: Won against Noble A/G, Noble, OK 110 to 60 Round 6: Won against Nyssa Christian Fellowship, Nyssa, OR 115 to 85 Round 7: Won against Suncoast Cathedral A/G, St. Petersburg, FL 145 to 85 Round 8: Lost to New Life Community Church, Oshkosh, WI 60 to 170 Round 9: Won against Corydon A/G, Corydon, IA 160 to 155 Round 10: Lost to Calvary A/G, Dunwoody, GA 60 to 215 Round 11: Lost to Orange Hills A/G, Orange, CA 45 to 200 Round 12: Won against First A/G, Montgomery, AL 165 to 100 Round 13: Won against First A/G, Lafayette, IN 120 to 75
+  * Round 1: Lost to James River A/G, "In Chains", Ozark, MO 25 to 240
+  * Round 2: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 75 to 125
+  * Round 3: Won against Calvary A/G, South Bend, IN 125 to 110
+  * Round 4: Lost to Meridian A/G, Meridian, ID 40 to 135
+  * Round 5: Won against Noble A/G, Noble, OK 110 to 60
+  * Round 6: Won against Nyssa Christian Fellowship, Nyssa, OR 115 to 85
+  * Round 7: Won against Suncoast Cathedral A/G, St. Petersburg, FL 145 to 85
+  * Round 8: Lost to New Life Community Church, Oshkosh, WI 60 to 170
+  * Round 9: Won against Corydon A/G, Corydon, IA 160 to 155
+  * Round 10: Lost to Calvary A/G, Dunwoody, GA 60 to 215
+  * Round 11: Lost to Orange Hills A/G, Orange, CA 45 to 200
+  * Round 12: Won against First A/G, Montgomery, AL 165 to 100
+  * Round 13: Won against First A/G, Lafayette, IN 120 to 75
-Round 14: Lost to Grace A/G, Syracuse, NY 35 to 175
+  * Round 14: Lost to Grace A/G, Syracuse, NY 35 to 175
-Round 15: Won against Timberline Church, Fort Collins, CO 130 to 35 Round 16: Lost to Harvest Time A/G, Brunswick, OH 95 to 145 Round 17: Won against Victorious Life Church, Wesley Chapel, FL 175 to 50 Round 18: Lost to Turning Point Christian Center, Vancouver, WA 85 to 115 Round 19: Won against Truth A/G, Chariton, IA 110 to 70
+  * Round 15: Won against Timberline Church, Fort Collins, CO 130 to 35
+  * Round 16: Lost to Harvest Time A/G, Brunswick, OH 95 to 145
+  * Round 17: Won against Victorious Life Church, Wesley Chapel, FL 175 to 50
+  * Round 18: Lost to Turning Point Christian Center, Vancouver, WA 85 to 115
+  * Round 19: Won against Truth A/G, Chariton, IA 110 to 70
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Central A/G, Springfield, MO" html=image_html %}